Lexington, Virginia: Motion pictures

 The 1938 movie, Brother Rat, which starred Ronald Reagan, was shot in Lexington.
 After the release, Reagan was made an honorary VMI cadet.
 The 1958 Mardi Gras starred Pat Boone as a VMI cadet appearing with actress Christine Carère.
 Sommersby from 1993 starred Richard Gere, Bill Pullman, James Earl Jones, and Jodie Foster.
-Foreign Student, released in 1994, was based on a novel of college life by former W&L student Phillipe Labro with related scenes made in town.
+Foreign Student, released in 1994, was based on a novel of college life by former W&L student Phillipe Labro with related scenes made in the town.
 In Fall 2004, the director Steven Spielberg and Tom Cruise filmed scenes for War of the Worlds here, with Dakota Fanning and Tim Robbins.
 In June 2013, filming took place for a movie titled Field of Lost Shoes about the Battle of New Market starring Luke Benward and Lauren Holly.

 Filming for parts of several Civil War films also took place in Lexington, including the documentary Lee Beyond the Battles and Gods and Generals.